AlexusBlack/Ninja-Forms-Blocks/ninja-forms-blocks/trunk/readme.txt

 1. Upload `njf_blocks` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. add open [BLOCK] and close [/BLOCK] to your Ninja Form
+4. add css code for your blocks

 == Frequently Asked Questions ==

-= How create two columns layout with custom css? =
+= How I can create two columns layout with custom css? =

 Create two columns with blocks in form editor, add `njf-column njf-column__left`